 11. Update your bathroom by applying new paint or wallpaper, re-glazing the bathtub, or re-finishing and adding new hardware to the vanity cabinet.
 Add an over-the-toilet storage organizer or a corner shelving unit to expand the storage space.

 By rethinking your space, making the best use of your existing structures and choosing the appropriate furniture and organizing systems, home renovation on a budget is feasible for any home.

-- closet bump out
+- cost of a bump out

 - ideas for decorating upstairs hall with bumpout